CHRISCARLON/Open-Street-Works-Data-Pipeline/README.md

     This means that:

-    - Processing times can become slow if you attempt to keep everyting in memory without proper batch processing techniques - especially if you're using a library such as Pandas.
+    - Processing times can become slow if you attempt to keep everything in memory without proper batch processing techniques - especially if you're using a library such as Pandas.

 ### Please follow the steps below to clone, set up, and run the project.